 Jim has more than 20 years’ experience as a strategic legal executive for leading technology companies.
 Before joining Workday in 2011, Jim served for four years as senior vice president, chief administrative officer and general counsel at Orbitz Worldwide.
 Jim managed Orbitz’s legal and government affairs departments as well as its shared services, including corporate communications, human resources, procurement, security and compliance.
 From 2005 to 2007, Jim served as senior vice president and general counsel at Lenovo Group.
 Prior to Lenovo, Jim was senior vice president, general counsel and secretary at PeopleSoft, where he served as a key advisor to the board of directors leading up to its acquisition in 2005.
 Before PeopleSoft, Jim was vice president and deputy general counsel for Hewlett-Packard and Compaq Computer Corp., where he managed both companies' international legal operations.
 Jim started his career in technology with Digital Equipment, where he was responsible for litigation, compliance and antitrust activities.

-Early in his career, Jim was in private practice in Washington, D.C. with Hogan & Hartson and Donovan Leisure Newton & Irvine.
-Jim holds a Juris Doctor degree and a master’s of Public Policy degree from the University of Michigan, as well as a bachelor’s degree from Northern Michigan University.
+Jim holds a Juris Doctor degree and a master’s degree in public policy from the University of Michigan, as well as a bachelor’s degree from Northern Michigan University.